March 3, 2014, Israel

 Moshe Katz, with IKI Instructor Brian Moffatt, Arizona, Teaching real effective and useful Krav Maga.

-As I turned on my computer the other day and the Israeli news flashed on there was something that caught my eye, "Israel Special Forces learning new form of Self Defense".
+As I turned on my computer the Israeli news flashed something that caught my eye, "Israel Special Forces learning new form of Self Defense".

 Naturally as a Krav Maga instructor this caught my attention.
 And naturally I would be very disappointed by the usual fraud and falseness of this world we live in.